 Smush It is a WordPress plugin that compresses your images upon upload to your website.
 It reduces the file size and thus makes your website load faster.

-While you should be using a .webp image format, sometimes you’ll need to upload .jpeg files or .png files.
-This plugin is very helpful and making your website load quickly.
+While you should use a .webp image format, sometimes you’ll need to upload .jpeg or .png files.
+This plugin is beneficial and makes your website load quickly.

 W3 Total Cache – Increase speed